Defense helps No. 19 Penn State edge No. 12 Wisconsin 16-10 - NewsBreak

 Defense helps No. 19 Penn State edge No. 12 Wisconsin 16-10

 MADISON, Wis.
+(AP) Penn State's defense continually stood tall and Wisconsin kept stubbing its toe whenever the Badgers approached the end zone.

+Those contrasting approaches made the difference Saturday when the 19th-ranked Nittany Lions outlasted No. 12 Wisconsin 16-10 to end the Badgers' 25-game winning streak in home openers.

-(AP) — Jaquan Brisker and Ji’Ayir Brown intercepted Graham Mertz deep in Penn State territory in the final 2½ minutes to preserve the 19th-ranked Nittany Lions’ 16-10 victory over No. 12 Wisconsin on Saturday.
+Jaquan Brisker and Ji'Ayir Brown intercepted Graham Mertz's passes deep in Penn State territory in the final 2 1/2 minutes.
+Wisconsin had four scoreless trips inside Penn State's 25, including three inside the 10.

-Wisconsin (0-1) had its string of 25 consecutive victories in home openers snapped because of its red-zone failures.
-The Badgers dominated time of possession but had four scoreless trips inside Penn State’s 25-yard line, including three inside the 10.

-“It was a gutsy win against a really good opponent, a top-20 opponent,” Penn State coach James Franklin said.
-“Our kids willed it to happen today.”
+''Our kids willed it to happen today,'' Penn State coach James Franklin said.

+Penn State won despite getting just one first down before halftime and allowing Wisconsin to control possession for over 42 minutes.
+The victory assured Penn State would have a better start this year after losing its first five games in the pandemic-delayed 2020 season.

-The Badgers had first-and-goal at the 1 in the closing minutes on a drive that included a targeting penalty on Ellis Brooks that knocked Penn State’s top tackler out of the game.
+Wisconsin had first-and-goal at the 1 on a drive that included a targeting penalty on Ellis Brooks that knocked Penn State's top tackler out of the game.

 Then things went awry.

-Mertz lost the ball on an apparent handoff attempt on first down, though Wisconsin’s Isaac Guerendo recovered the fumble at the 4.
-Guerendo lost a yard on second down, then Joey Porter Jr. broke up a pass to Jack Dunn.
+Mertz lost the ball on first down, though Wisconsin's Isaac Guerendo recovered the fumble at the 4.
+Guerendo lost a yard on second down, then Joey Porter Jr. broke up a pass.

-On fourth down, Mertz attempted a pass across the middle to tight end Jake Ferguson, but Brisker picked it off and delivered a 41-yard return with 2:16 remaining.
+On fourth-and-goal, Mertz lobbed a pass across the middle for tight end Jake Ferguson, but Brisker picked it off.

+''I knew they love No. 84 (Ferguson), especially when they're in the red zone,'' said Brisker, who left the game due to cramps on multiple occasions but kept coming back. ''They kept looking at him even if they missed him or he came up short.
+I figured I'd sit there and let the quarterback throw the ball.''

-Wisconsin got the ball back on its own 18 with 1:11 left and got all the way to the Penn State 25 with 26 seconds remaining, thanks in part to a personal foul on Arnold Ebiketie.
-But after an intentional grounding call pushed Wisconsin back to the 32, Brown intercepted a Mertz pass on the game’s final play.
+Wisconsin got the ball back on its own 18 with 1:11 left and reached Penn State's 25 with 26 seconds remaining.
+But after an intentional grounding call pushed Wisconsin back to the 32, Brown picked off a pass to end the game.

-“We’ve got to find a way to finish,” Wisconsin coach Paul Chryst said.
-“We didn’t do that enough.”

-Noah Cain broke a 10-all tie and put Penn State (1-0) ahead for good with a 2-yard touchdown run with 9:17 remaining, though Jonathan Stout’s extra-point attempt bounced off the left upright.
-Stout also missed a 23-yard field goal.

 BADGERS' CHENAL OUT